Trusted WordPress tutorials, when you need them most.

 The code after it was pasted into functions.php

-Finally, save your file.
-You should see the new footer in your admin right away.
+You should see the new footer in your admin dashboard right away.

 We hope this article helped you change the footer in your WordPress admin area.
-You may also want to see our guide on how much does it cost to build a WordPress site, or our expert comparison of the best virtual business phone number apps for small business.
+Next, you may also want to see our guide on how to make a WordPress website with AI to overcome creative blocks or how to add a favicon to your WordPress site.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.